blutspende/go-astm/README.md

 }
 ```
 - `required`: By default fields can be empty for unmarshal.
 However, a required field will produce an error if missing.
 - `length:N`: This field is a fixed point number with N decimals.
+N has to be an integer >= -1.
 Excess decimals are either truncated or rounded during marshal.
 - `longdate`: By default dates are converted in short format `YYYYMMDD` in marshal, but with this attribute it can be set to long format: `YYYYMMDDHHMMSS`.

 ### Record field arrays